Jdemig/simple-reddit-app/README.md

 # simple-reddit-app
-A simple web app that pulls data from a subreddit and displays the memes
+A simple web app that pulls data from a subreddit and displays memes